gregnordin/notes_to_self/Blender/notes-Blender.md

 - Click on the `+ New` button of the Text Editor to bring up a new text editor window.
 - Type `print('hello world')` in text editor.
 - Run by clicking the run icon of the Text Editor or hitting `cmd-p` (`alt-p` on Windows) while mouse is anywhere within text editor window.
+- <span style="color:red; font-size:150%">&#x2605;</span> <span style="color:red; font-size:150%">&#x2605;</span> [Create 3D objects and animations in Blender with Python API](https://demando.se/blogg/post/dev-generating-a-procedural-solar-system-with-blenders-python-api/)
+- `import bpy`
+    - `bpy.context`: it contains getters and readers on read-only values that describe your current working context or even the area (i.e. the panel in your window) that is currently being accessed
+    - `bpy.data`: it gives you access to the resources in your scene (the objects, the materials, the meshes…) so you can load, add or delete them
+    - `bpy.ops`: that’s the real meat of the API – it’s what allows you to perform actions and call operators on your objects or your views; it’s basically how you can simulate user actions via scripting (like selecting an object, entering edit mode, applying subdivisions, changing to “flat” shading, maximising a window…)
+- Start Blender from the command line: `/Applications/Blender.app/Contents/MacOS/Blender &`

 ## Animation